 - If you smoke, talk to your doctor about how you can successfully quit

-- Getting the recommended vaccines, such as the flu shot and the pneumonia vaccine
+- Get the recommended vaccines, such as the flu shot and the pneumonia vaccine

-- Asking your doctor if there are any medications that you should take to prevent complications
+- Ask your doctor if there are any medications that you should take to prevent complications

 Canadian Diabetes Association